 - Do not take 2 doses at the same time or extra doses.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when this medicine (linagliptin and metformin tablets) is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when this medicine (linagliptin and metformin tablets) is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when you start taking this medicine (linagliptin and metformin tablets).
-If you have stomach problems later during care, call your doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking this medicine (linagliptin and metformin tablets).
+If you have stomach problems later during treatment, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - Drugs like this one may cause joint pain that can be very bad and disabling.
 Call your doctor right away if you have very bad joint pain or any joint pain that does not go away.